-I eventually stopped using the service back in May because I couldn’t stay engaged; I took it as a sign that I was ready to move on without therapy in my life.
+I eventually stopped using the service because I couldn’t stay engaged; I took it as a sign that I was ready to move on without therapy in my life.

 I feel grateful to know my Talkspace room and therapist are still there if I ever decide to go back.
 I would use the service again in an instant if I started struggling with depression and anxiety again.

 Should you try Talkspace?
 If you’re considering it, I would say try it out.
 There’s no contract so you can always cancel.
 And with the code below you’ll get a discount on your first month.
 I’ve referred friends to the service and some have stuck with it and really like it, while it wasn’t a good fit for others.
 I think that’s just how these things are, but you’ll never know if you never try.

 Get $100 (!!) off your first month with Talkspace

 Again, as I said in my first Talkspace review, whether you choose text therapy or not, don’t give up on seeking treatment.
 The right fit is out there.